urwid/urwid/docs/manual/textlayout.rst

 ***************

 Mapping a text string to screen coordinates within a widget is called text layout.
-The :class:`Text` widget's default layout class supports aligning text to the left, center or right, and can wrap text on space characters, at any location, or clip text that is off the edge.
+The :class:`~urwid.widget.Text` widget's default layout class supports aligning text to the left, center or right, and can wrap text on space characters, at any location, or clip text that is off the edge.

 `Text widget reference <http://excess.org/urwid/reference.html#Text>`_